JoeHe/FluentLenium/README.md

 }
 ```
-It's now possible to use the `@Page` annotation in a FluentPage.
+It's now possible to use the `@Inject` annotation in a FluentPage.

 You can also use the factory method `createPage`: